-- 3. Residents who have unmanageable behaviors or behaviors that may be dangerous to themselves or others shall not be retained in an assisted living facility. - 4.
-An assisted living facility shall not retain a resident who requires medical or skilled nursing care which is expected to exceed 90 days unless: - (i) The individual is capable of performing and does perform all tasks related to his or her own care; OR - (ii) The individual is incapable of performing some or all tasks related to his or her own care due to limitations of mobility or dexterity BUT the individual has sufficient cognitive ability to direct his or her own care AND the individual is able to direct others and does direct others to provide the physical assistance needed to complete such tasks, AND the facility staff is capable of providing such assistance and does provide such assistance.
-If the facility chooses to offer this assistance, the facility shall develop and implement a policy and procedure to ensure safe practices by facility staff. - 5.
-If a resident of an assisted living facility is diagnosed with a terminal illness other than dementia and requires hospice care, the resident may be admitted to a properly licensed and certified hospice program.
+The individual is incapable of performing (ii) some or all tasks related to his or her own care due to limitations of mobility or dexterity but the individual has sufficient cognitive ability to direct his or her own care and the individual is able to direct facility staff

+6. If a resident of a specialty care assisted living facility is diagnosed with a terminal illness and requires hospice care, the resident may be admitted to a properly licensed and certified hospice program.
 A resident receiving hospice care may remain in the facility beyond 90 days.
-If the facility is unable or becomes unable to meet the needs of a resident receiving hospice care, or if a resident receiving hospice care requires care beyond what the facility may lawfully provide pursuant to this section, then the facility shall promptly make arrangements to discharge or transfer the resident to a safe and appropriate placement in accordance with the discharge procedures and prearranged plan required by these rules for assisted living facilities.
+If the facility is unable or becomes unable to meet the needs of a resident receiving hospice care, or if a resident receiving hospice care requires care beyond what the facility may lawfully provide pursuant to this section, then the facility shall promptly make arrangements to discharge or transfer the resident to a safe and appropriate placement in accordance with the discharge procedures and prearranged plan required by these rules for specialty care assisted living facilities.